arviz-devs/arviz-project/roadmap.md

 the interests of different inference libraries that ArviZ works with.

-Lastly, and to a lesser extent given it is somewhat conditioned on the other points, also continue onboarding new people, especially with different backgrounds, interests and expertise join the team.
+Lastly, and to a lesser extent given it is somewhat conditioned on the other points, also continue onboarding new people on team, especially those with different backgrounds, interests, and expertise.
 To this end, we are planning to participate in internship projects, continue to hire for specific small projects that require expertise not currently present in our team, and take part in or organize sprints, office hours or working sessions to attract and support people in joining the team.